stevearc/conform.nvim/README.md

 - [liquidsoap-prettier](https://github.com/savonet/liquidsoap-prettier) - A binary to format Liquidsoap scripts
 - [llf](https://repo.or.cz/llf.git) - A LaTeX reformatter / beautifier.
 - [lua-format](https://github.com/Koihik/LuaFormatter) - Code formatter for Lua.
+- [mago_format](https://github.com/carthage-software/mago) - Mago is a toolchain for PHP that aims to provide a set of tools to help developers write better code.
+- [mago_lint](https://github.com/carthage-software/mago) - Mago is a toolchain for PHP that aims to provide a set of tools to help developers write better code.
 - [markdown-toc](https://github.com/jonschlinkert/markdown-toc) - API and CLI for generating a markdown TOC (table of contents) for a README or any markdown files.
 - [markdownfmt](https://github.com/shurcooL/markdownfmt) - Like gofmt, but for Markdown.
 - [markdownlint](https://github.com/DavidAnson/markdownlint) - A Node.js style checker and lint tool for Markdown/CommonMark files.